 (3) The laying of a copy of a document that is to be regarded as having occurred under subregulation (2) must be recorded in the Minutes, or Votes and Proceedings, of the House on the first sitting day of the House after the Clerk received the copy.

-[Regulation 51 inserted in Gazette 28 Jun 2013 p.
+[Regulation 51 inserted: Gazette 28 Jun 2013 p.
 2960-1.]

 Schedule 1 — Civil penalty provisions and amounts